alexirpan/alexirpan.github.io/_posts/2017-02-12-default-arguments.markdown

 4. If I can show that the other person's reasons for believing Y are wrong, they'll believe X instead.

-The first two are prerequistes to an argument.
+The first two are prerequisites to an argument.
 The third is a matter of debate.
 The fourth is where everything goes to shit.

 Stop me if you've heard this story before.
 Two people on the Internet are arguing.